 1. Baby Plant

 The baby plant marks the initial stage of the Spider Plant, including germination or propagation.

 As the plant is in an early stage, it will be too delicate to produce bushier leaves and flowers.

-A baby Spider Plant would take anywhere from 5-6 months to become a young plant.
+A baby Spider Plant would take 5-6 months to become a young plant.